saltedlolly/digibyte-seeder/README.md

 * Distribute the Seeders geographically across the globe.
 * Distribute DigiByte Seeders across diferent providers.

-If you are not lready a member of the DigiByte Discord server, you can join [here](https://dsc.gg/DigiByteDiscord).
+As a member of DGBCIT you pledge to keep your seeder online 24/7, and in the event you are no longer able to do so, you will get in touch with the team so that someone can be found to setup a replacement.

 REQUIREMENTS
 ------------